Booth notebook

 Track context

-Hearing it against A Quick One Box matters because it reads like part of an album world, not a detached single.
-Substitute by The Who off A Quick One Box (1966) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With The Who, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against Rage Against The Machine - XX (20th Anniversary Special Edition) matters because it reads like part of an album world, not a detached single.
+Bombtrack (Live at 1st Avenue, Minneapolis, MN - April 1993) (Live) by Rage Against The Machine off Rage Against The Machine - XX (20th Anniversary Special Edition) (2012) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Rage Against The Machine, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for